-The choice between an undermount and drop-in sink is both a utilitarian and stylistic one.
-Drop-in sinks have been around since plumbing was a thing, whereas undermounts came on the market when solid synthetic countertop materials, such as Corian, Silestone and engineered quartz, became popular.
-An undermount is decidedly the more elegant choice, but it isn't suitable for every type of countertop.
-Moreover, it's more expensive and more difficult to install than a drop-in sink.
+There comes a point in every homeowner's life — whether you are designing a new cook space or remodeling an old one — when you need to shop around for a new kitchen sink.
+The first, and arguably most important, choice is between an undermount or drop-in sink.
+This decision is both a utilitarian and stylistic one.
+Drop-in sinks have been around since plumbing was a thing, whereas undermount basins were designed when solid synthetic countertop materials and engineered quartz became popular.
+While an undermount kitchen sink tends to be viewed as higher-end and decidedly more elegant, it isn't suitable for every type of countertop.
+Plus, it's more expensive and more difficult to install than a drop-in sink.

-Another name for a drop-in sink is a top-mount, and the names tell you the main difference between this type of sink and an undermount.
-You install a drop-in from the top of the sink cabinet by lowering it into a cutout opening, whereas an undermount is attached to the underside of the countertop form inside the sink cabinet.
-A drop-in sink has a rim that rests on the countertop to support it, but an undermount relies entirely on support anchor posts that must be installed prior to mounting the sink.
+Another name for a drop-in sink is top-mount or self-rimming — the names pretty much give away the main difference between the two types of sinks.
+The drop-in variety is installed from the top of the sink cabinet by lowering it into an opening cut out of the countertop.
+Whereas an undermount sink is attached to the underside of the countertop from inside the cabinet.
+Additionally, a drop-in sink has a rim that rests on top of the counter to support it, but an undermount relies entirely on support anchor posts that must be installed prior to mounting the sink.

 This difference affects the appearance of the entire countertop.
-The rim of a drop-in sink punctuates and highlights the area around the sink, while the undermount's absence of a rim creates a visual space that promotes the natural beauty of the countertop, which is why undermounts were invented in the first place.
+The rim of a drop-in sink punctuates and highlights the area around the sink, while the undermount's absence of a rim is visually seamless and promotes the natural beauty of the countertop.

 Pros and Cons of Drop-In Sinks

-The drop-in sink was once the only type available, so it comes in all sizes and shapes and can be made from virtually all common sink materials, including stainless steel, enameled cast iron, ceramic, porcelain, stone and engineered stone.
-Here are some of the reasons you might want to choose a drop-in sink over an undermount or farmhouse sink.
+The drop-in sink was once the only type available, so it comes in all sizes and shapes and can be made from virtually any traditional sink material, including stainless steel, enameled cast iron, ceramic, porcelain, stone, and engineered stone.
+Here are some of the reasons you might want to choose a drop-in sink over an undermount or apron front basin.

 - It's the least expensive option.
-A drop-in sink costs, on average, about 50 percent less than an undermount of the same size and made from the same material.
+A drop-in sink costs, on average, about 50% less than an undermount of the same size and material.

 - It works with all countertop materials.
 The rim hides the edge of the hole you cut in the countertop, so you can install it on stone, engineered stone, laminates with a plywood core, and even metal.